Andrew Schoultz_1b (web).jpg

 Alejandro DePass, Two Toned Side Table and Low Table, 2024 White Oak and Walnut, 23 x 13 x 13 in.

-Andrew Schoultz, Within Every Vessel There Exists Nature And The Power To Grow, 2024, Acrylic on canvas mounted to panel, 36 x 40 in.
+Andrew Schoultz, Within Every Vessel There Exists Nature And The Power To Grow, 2024, Acrylic and collage on canvas mounted to panel, 36 x 40 in.

 Alejandro DePass, Layered Coat Rack, 2024, White Oak, Walnut, Eucalyptus, Protea, Gypsophila (Baby’s Breath), Leucospermum (Protea), 8.5 x 34 in.